paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-023-miscellaneous-studies-and-reports.md

 A prior section 483, added Pub.
 L. 105–85, div.
 A, title III, § 323(a), Nov.
 18, 1997, 111 Stat.
 1675; amended Pub.
 L. 106–65, div.
 A, title X, § 1067(1), Oct.
 5, 1999, 113 Stat.
 774; Pub.
 L. 106–398, § 1 [[div.
 A], title III, § 372], Oct.
 30, 2000, 114 Stat.
 1654, 1654A–80, related to reports on transfers from high-priority readiness appropriations, prior to repeal by Pub.
 L. 113–66, div.
 A, title X, § 1084(a)(1)(A), Dec.
 26, 2013, 127 Stat.
 871.

 #### Amendments
+2024—Subsec. (f)(4).
+Pub.
+L. 118–159 struck out “, which is located within any of the several States, the District of Columbia, the Commonwealth of Puerto Rico, American Samoa, the Virgin Islands, the Commonwealth of the Northern Mariana Islands, or Guam” before period at end.

 2022—Subsec. (c)(6).
 Pub.
 L. 117–263 added par.
 (6).

 2021—Subsec. (f)(3).
 Pub.
 L. 117–81 inserted “this” before “title”.